marcaddeo/silex-fractal-service-provider/README.md

 use League\Fractal\Collection;

 /**
- * You can set the scope identifier that Fractal uses to get it's embed's here.
+ * You can set the scope identifier that Fractal uses to get its embeds here.
  * If not set here, it will default to 'embed'
  */
 $app->register(new Madd\Silex\Provider\Fractal\FractalServiceProvider, array(